Seattle Healthcare Fraud

 Just how big are the risks?
 In a civil case only involving charges under the False Claims Act (most cases will involve multiple charges under a variety of federal statutes), providers can face recoupments, treble (triple) damages, fines of approximately $21,000 per false claim, and loss of federal healthcare benefit program eligibility.
 In a criminal case, the fines can reach $250,000 for individuals (or $500,000 for businesses), and prosecutors can seek up to five years of federal imprisonment for each individual offense.

 If your healthcare business or medical practice is being targeted in a federal fraud investigation in Seattle, you absolutely must present a strategic defense.
 If the investigative process continues unchecked, prosecutors will keep working until they find sufficient evidence to file charges, and they will prosecute you to the fullest extent of the law.
 While few healthcare providers expect to garner the federal government’s attention, and fewer still actually believe they have done something wrong – the reality is that the breadth of our nation’s healthcare laws creates significant exposure even for providers who accidentally commit billing violations.
 Do you need a law firm that can provide a strategic defense?
-Contact the proven Seattle healthcare fraud defense lawyers at Oberheiden, P.C.
+Call Oberheiden, P.C and speak to a proven Seattle healthcare fraud lawyer for free.

 Strategic Defense for Seattle Healthcare Providers Accused of Fraud